Why, When and How to Use L1 in the Classroom

 6. To rest after an intensive task

-After completing a complex task, be aware that students might need some recovery time.
-To ask them to immediately jump from one difficult task to another will reduce their performance.
+Be aware that students might need some recovery time after completing a complex task.
+Asking them to immediately jump from one difficult task to another will reduce their performance.

 One tactic is to build in a quick review activity, and an option is to allow students to use their L1 to discuss performance, which groups were best, fastest, most creative, etc., and then tell you in L2.